Peptide Trends UAE 2026: Types & Insights

 - AI-driven peptide discovery is reducing development timelines by 40–60%.

-- UAE researchers increasingly require COA-verified suppliers for MoHAP compliance.
+- UAE researchers increasingly require COA-verified suppliers with batch-specific third-party testing.

 Why Peptide Trends Matter in 2026